donalday/epiNet/Documentation.md

-# Documentation
+# Documentation of the script-test-package

 The following is a package containing both scripts and test run data, to predict CG methylation levels from H3K36me3 FPKM values in wildtype mouse oocytes at 50-kb resolution.
 Run the scripts according the documentation and modify for your own research/usage.

-## Structure of the script-test-package
+## Folder structure

 ```
 -- Parent folder